viash-io/viash-actions/generate_documentation_qmd/README.md

 * `dest_path` - _optional_.
 Template for the location of the qmd files.
 Can contain `{type}`, `{namespace}` and `{name}` wildcards to create a custom folder hierarchy for storing the output for different components.
 Default: `"{type}s/{namespace}/{name}.qmd"`

-* `git_tag` - _optional_.
+* `ref` - _optional_.
 A git tag or branch.
-Used to create links to the source code in the generated documentation.
+Used to create links to the source code and to build nextflow commands in the generated documentation.
 Default: tag of the current branch.
 Ex: `0.2.0`

-* `git_repo` - _optional_.
+* `repository` - _optional_.
 Github repository.
-Used to create links to the source code in the generated documentation.
+Used to create links to the source code and to build nextflow commands in the generated documentation.
 Must use format "owner/repo-name".
 Will default to the repo where this action is being run for.
 Ex: `openpipelines-bio/openpipeline`

 * `write_index` - _optional_.
 Whether or not to also create a quarto index file that joins the different pages for the components and workflows.
 Options are `'true'` or `'false'`.